 Face masks.
 Hand sanitizer.
 Gloves.
-These are all novelty items that local pharmacies and nearby hospitals are running out of in the greater Seattle area.
-Which begs the question, can you prevent coronavirus from infecting you and your family at this point?
+These are all novelty items that stores and nearby hospitals have frequently run out of in the greater Seattle area.
+Which begs the question, can we still protect ourselves from the coronavirus (Covid 19) in Washington?

 The answer is yes.
 Public health experts across the globe are reminding citizens to stay calm and follow the same precautions as if they were fighting the flu or any other respiratory virus.
 However, since Seattle was the epicenter of the virus in the U.S, it’s important to be aware of the risks and how you can prevent you and your family from getting sick.
 Consider the following prevention steps, provided by various medical sources and written by The Advocates law firm.

 Here are 10 important steps on how to prevent coronavirus, according to the CDC:

 - Wear a Face Mask if You are Sick

 - Seek Out Medical Care if You Feel Unwell